yrrah/cs6620-fall21-intelligent-assignment-of-data-to-dedup-nodes/README.md

 ## 1. Vision and Goals Of The Project:

-We will create a storage simulator that will run as multiple containers in an orchestration environment.
+To create a storage simulator that will run as multiple containers in an orchestration environment.
-The simulator will process a prepared dataset of hashes (data segment fingerprints).
-The network of containers forms a distributed key-value store where checking of fingerprints takes place.
-It is necessary to trade-off leveraging parallelism for throughput of data vs storage of duplicate data.
+The simulator processes a prepared dataset of hashes (data segment fingerprints).
+The cluster of containers forms a distributed key-value store where checking of fingerprints takes place.
+The purpose of the simulator is to run many algorithms and configurations in order to investigate trade-offs between leveraging parallelism for throughput of data vs minimizing storage of duplicate data.
 We want to maximize space saving while achieving balanced use of the dedup nodes.

-The main output of this project will be collection of performance data.
-We will collect data on several configurations of our file storage simulator.
-Deduplication space savings will be measured for each node and across the cluster and compute efficiency will be considered.
-Configuration variations:
+The main output of this project is performance data and statistics.
+Deduplication space savings was measured for each domain, each cluster pod, and overall.
+Configuration variations include:
- - scale up to ~1,000 dedup domains
+ - varying from 1 to 1000+ dedup domains
+ - varying from 1MB to 8MB region size (a region is a unit of deduplication work)
+ - several algorithms for region creation: fixed-size, content-defined chunking<sup>[5](#content_defined)</sup>, TTTD<sup>[4](#TTTD)</sup>, AE<sup>[3](#ae_regions)</sup>
- - implement several algorithms<sup>[1](#bottleneck)</sup> for intelligent assignment of regions to pods
+ - several algorithms for intelligent assignment<sup>[1](#bottleneck)</sup> of regions to pods
- - compare settings for region size (~1MB-8MB)

 We will draw conclusions on how to balance the trade-offs of data deduplication in a cloud environment.